MicrosoftDocs/Viva/WorkplaceAnalytics/Use/insights.md

 # Workplace Analytics insights

 These research-based behavioral insights show how your organization gets work done.
-Select a specific insight to deep dive into how it is impacting your current business and what recommended best practices are available to help drive change moving forward.
+Select a specific insight to deep dive into how it is impacting your current business and what recommended best practices are available to help drive change.

 ![Workplace Analytics insights home page](../images/wpa/use/insights.png)